 Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 The answer is yes.
-You can be charged with sexual assault based just on what someone said.
+For the most part, you can be charged with sexual assault based just on what someone said.
 But that doesn’t mean you’ll be convicted.
-Sexual assault defense attorneys Matt Meyer, Ben Van Severen, and Matt Last all confidently defend sexual assault cases.
+Our sexual assault defense attorneys all confidently defend sexual assault cases.
 Often, when defending sex assault cases, we’re able to point out inconsistencies in the alleged-victim’s statement.
 Things such as alibi defenses are often relevant.
-And obviously there isn’t any physical evidence that the government can rely on.
-If you’re facing sexual assault, rape, or any criminal allegation, we believe that hiring a top criminal defense attorney is crucial.
+And obviously the government can’t rely on any physical evidence.
+In conclusion, if you’re facing sexual assault, rape, or any criminal allegation, hiring a top criminal defense attorney is crucial.

 But there isn’t any physical evidence.
 How can I be charged?

-The easiest way to explain this is by example.
+Explaining this by example is easiest.
 Fourth degree sexual assault requires that the government prove two elements beyond a reasonable doubt:

 - The defendant had sexual contact with the victim; and